Signed uploads

 Signed uploads can be turned on and off to an Uploadcare project, because it has a dedicated storage, Public and Private keys, and security settings.

 - Go to your Dashboard and select an existing project or create a new one.
-Open the project.

-- Click Enable next to Signed Uploads.
+- Click Enable next to Signed Uploads in the uploading settings.

 From now on, every request to Upload API should include a signature

-Token generation
+Signature generation

-.
-Technically, it's a string sent along with your
+string sent along with your upload request.

 The signature